 - Magnetic connector/charger

-Unlike then Apple iPad Pro (or any iPad for that matter), the Samsung Galaxy Tab S7 and Tab S7 Plus actually ship with an S Pen stylus.
+Unlike the Apple iPad Pro (or any iPad for that matter), the Samsung Galaxy Tab S7 and Tab S7 Plus actually ship with an S Pen stylus in the box.
 This is a full-sized stylus that looks and feels like a legit pen.
 Samsung revised the S Pen compared to the one that accompanied last year’s Tab S6.
 I found the shape and materials comfortable to hold and use over time and the button worked well.
 The S Pen slaps up against a magnetic strip on the back of the tablet where it is easily jarred loose.

 The Samsung Book Cover keyboard is absolutely necessary.